 Recommended trip length

-I recommend staying in Redwood National Park for at least 4-5 days.
+I recommend staying at Redwood National Park for at least 4-5 days.

 Getting around Redwood National Park